marcoax/maguttiSpatialBuilder/README.md

 ### Helpers
-The package provide some pre-built methods to calculate distance in Km, Miles or Feet
+The package provide some pre-built methods to calculate distance in Km, Miles or Feet.
 ```php

 whitDistanceInKm(array $point)    -> return distance in Km;